-Much speculation has been made with respect to the role that hydraulics plays in cuttings removal.
-For example, do high impact forces clean the hole more effectively than maximum jet velocities?
-The key point in this speculation is the attempt to develop the “perfect” cleaning mechanism such that a drilled rock fragment is removed, virtually instantaneously, after it is drilled.
-As yet, industry personnel do not agree on the perfect cleaning technique.
+Much speculation has been made concerning hydraulics’ role in solids removal.
+For example, do high-impact forces clean the hole more effectively than maximum jet velocities?
+The critical point in this speculation is the attempt to develop the “perfect” cleaning mechanism such that a drilled rock fragment is removed virtually instantaneously after it is drilled.
+As yet, industry personnel does not agree on the perfect cleaning technique.

-Drill Bit Jet Nozzles Optimization depend on Max Impact Force.
+Drilling Bit Jet Nozzles Optimization – Max Impact Force

-Laboratory and field studies have shown that cross flow beneath the face of the bit is the most effective parameter in hole cleaning.
-Cross flow is maximum when impact force is maximum.
+Laboratory and field studies have shown that cross-flow beneath the face of the bit is the most effective parameter in hole cleaning.
+Cross flow is maximum when an impact force is maximum.
 To optimize hydraulics, the pressure relationships throughout the well must be defined.
 The total pump pressure (Pp) is equal to the sum of all friction pressures (PF) and the bit pressure drop (Pa):

 PP = PF + PB

 In addition, by observing that PF is proportional to the velocity:

 - M = flow exponent, usually taken as 1.75

 - C is a constant representing mud properties and wellbore geometry.